mdevilliers/vagrant-rabbitmq-development-environment/README.md

 Checks out the source code to /vagrant.

-Uses the precise64 box at http://files.vagrantup.com/precise64.box (which you may already have)
+Uses the hashicorp/precise32 box (which you may already have)

 To use
 ------